kristofmoldovan/melytanulas-hf/README.md

 Classification of continuous timeseries, which are imported by a .CSV format.
 The results and plotted images are exported in the output folder.
 (Documented in "05-Inference" notebook)

-The timeseries of moving window can be custom sized, so any size of flags can be searched. 🙂 (For using on custom data, see: config.py)
+The timeseries of moving window can be custom sized, so any size of flags can be searched. 🙂 (For using on own data see: config.py)

 Also added extra features supporting the whole process:
 - Incremental model development (Compared 3 minimal models and built a bigger one)